Full list of items you are banned from bringing into South Central Festival 2019

 South Central Festival is coming to the King George V playing fields in Cosham over the late May bank holiday weekend.

-Craig David, Boy George, Sean Paul, Sigma, John Newman and all will be playing the new festival between May 25 and May 26.
+Craig David, Boy George, Sean Paul, Sigma, John Newman and all will be playing the new festival over the next two days.

-South Central Festival have revealed a full list of items that you are banned from bringing into the festival grounds.
+South Central Festival has revealed a full list of items that you are banned from bringing into the festival grounds.

 READ MORE: More acts announced for South Central Festival